-Discounts are offered to students on a low income and other people on low incomes or with other financial difficulties when possible.
+Discounts are offered to students on a low income and other people on low incomes or with other financial difficulties, when possible.

-I have a sliding scale of fees with a higher fee for couples and families or groups of friends or work or student colleagues who need help to improve their relationships.
+I have a sliding scale of fees with a higher fee for couples and families; psychosexual work; or groups of friends or work or student colleagues who need help to improve their relationships.

 I offer therapy, lifecoaching and training on a flexible basis and you do not need to make a commitment for a certain number of sessions.